bochinchero/decred-pub/dcrdex_setup.md

 Open a terminal window by pressing **Ctrl + Alt + T**

+Ensure you're in your home folder.

+    cd ~

 Import the Decred Release Signing Key in GnuPG.

     gpg --keyserver pgp.mit.edu --recv-keys F516ADB7A069852C7C28A02D6D897EDF518A031D